aplteam/Plodder/ReadMe.md

 ## Test cases

-Plodder comes with a test suite.
-You can run the test suite by calling `#.Plodder.Admin.RunTests`.
+Plodder comes with a test suite; enter `]Cider.Make` in order to get the command printed to the session.

 However, in order to run the test cases you must have a copy of the project: a release won't do.